Speaking and Training

 Connect with Me

-If you want to create a diversity, equity, and inclusion (DEI) organization that welcomes people with disabilities, contact me with your requirements and budget.
+If you want your diversity, equity, and inclusion (DEI) to welcome people with disabilities and provide accessibility, contact me with your requirements and budget.
 If I can’t do it, I might know someone or have resources for you.